Rohith-AI-HUB/Rohith-AI-HUB/README.md

 - 🤖 **AI Research:** Exploring advanced multi-agent systems and their applications in real-world scenarios
 - 🌐 **Web Innovation:** Building next-generation web applications with AI integration
-- 📚 **Knowledge Sharing:** Creating tutorials and resources for the developer community
-- 🔬 **Open Source:** Contributing to impactful open source projects in AI and web development

 ---